lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 Note: This appendix will be deleted in the final version of the document.

+From version 14 -> 15:

+* Addressed OPSDIR and TSVART review comments

 From version 13 -> 14:

 * Implemented some editorial changes throughout the document, specifically in Sections 5.1.1, 5.1.1.3, 5.1.3.4, 5.2.2, 5.2.8.3, 5.3.18, 5.3.19.2, 5.2.22, 7, C.1, and C.4

 * Aligned formatting of message flow diagrams

-* Updated the the page header to 'CMP'
+* Updated the page header to 'CMP'

 * Removed one instruction to RFC Editors